oKatanaaa/kolibrify/examples/evaluate/README.md

 ### Output

-The evaluation script will save the evaluation results into the model's folder (specified as `output_dir` in the config):
+The evaluation script will save the evaluation results into the model's folder (specified as `output_dir` in the config) by creating  a separate subfolder containing eval results:
 - `en_ifeval_results` if English was selected.
 - `ru_ifeval_results` if Russian was selected.